 These words from Dr. Martin Luther King, Jr. inspire Omid in his career: “One may well ask: “How can you advocate breaking some laws and obeying others?”
 The answer lies in the fact that there are two types of laws: just and unjust.
 I would be the first to advocate obeying just laws.
 One has not only a legal but a moral responsibility to obey just laws.
 Conversely, one has a moral responsibility to disobey unjust laws.”

 Omid brings to JustLead his experience in community-based public health strategizing, anti-racism and health equity organizational consulting, and community engagement.
 Omid received his BA from the University of Washington in Medical Anthropology and Global Health, and Master in Public Health (MPH) from the University of Washington School of Public Health in Community-Oriented Public Health Practice.
-Omid holds a faculty appointment at the School of Public Health, where he instructs courses focused on why anti-racism practice is critical for public health.
-He also advises programs within the school on their equity work.
-Omid sits on the committee of the Community Justice Program for the American Friends Service Committee, which works locally to support self-determined youth’s understanding of structural oppression and the school-to-prison pipeline, and to organize in their communities.
+Omid holds a faculty appointment at the School of Public Health, where he instructs courses focused on why anti-racism practice is critical for public health and also advises programs within the school on their equity work.
 Omid organizes nationally to shift public health dialogue on criminal justice reform as a public health issue with a structural racism lens.
-Through the American Public Health Association (APHA), Omid sits on an APHA policy workgroup focused on strategies to address law enforcement violence.
+Through the American Public Health Association (APHA), Omid sat on an APHA policy workgroup focused on strategies to address law enforcement violence and recently secured the adoption of a policy resolution from the APHA to address law enforcement violence as a public health issue that calls for structural equity-oriented solutions.

 Ada (pronouns she/her) has served as an equity & justice organizational leader, teacher, trainer and coach throughout her career, using powerful frameworks for furthering anti-oppression work, multi-dimensional and multi-forum approaches to advocacy, community-engagement, and leadership skills.
 She currently serves as lead faculty and mentor for JustLead’s Leadership Academy, as a national trainer and coach for the Sargent Shriver National Center on Poverty Law’s Racial Justice Training Institute, and as a race equity & leadership consultant, coach and trainer for advocacy teams around the country.
 Ada has also served as faculty for the Shriver Center’s Supervising for Quality & Impact courses, as a Commissioner for the ABA Commission on Homelessness & Poverty, and as a member of the Washington State Race Equity & Justice Initiative.